vals-productions/sqlighter/README.md

 # Anything ORM?

 SQlighter by itself focuses on giving you functionality similar to one you get by using JDBC.
-[AmfibiaN](https://github.com/vals-productions/sqlighter/blob/master/amfibian.md) is a sub-project that integrates with SQLighter, has elements of ORM / JSON / Native object transitions.
+[AmfibiaN](https://github.com/vals-productions/sqlighter/blob/master/amfibian.md) is a "swiss army knife" sub-project that integrates with SQLighter, has elements of ORM / JSON / Native object transitions.
 This covers all your basic needs on object transformations in mobile application.
 AmfibiaN is J2ObjC compatible given your business objects carry reflection information through J2ObjC process.
 ```
       AmfibiaN